 Home Assignments: Home assignments will be given out from time to time.
 It is expected that students will work on these assignments on their own and turn them in class on the due date.

-Examinations: There will be two Midterm Exams and one Final Exam; all exams will take place in the classroom and will be written, "closed book" exams.
+Examinations: There will be two Midterm Exams; both will take place in the classroom and will be written, "closed book" exams.
 The exam schedule will be as follows: